-These pages present information from the National Cancer Institute (NCI) booklet What You Need to Know About Brain Tumors, a booklet about diagnosis, treatment, and supportive care.
+The pages below present information from the National Cancer Institute (NCI) booklet What You Need to Know About Brain Tumors, a booklet about diagnosis, treatment, and supportive care.
 Learning about medical care for brain tumors can help you take an active part in making choices about your care.
-Look through the pages below for more information and download the booklet in its entirety from NCI.
+Look through the pages below for more information and download the booklet in its entirety.

 Brain Cancer Facts